Mopp123/Proj8315Server/README.md

 I think you create python venv in which u install websockify.
 To run the server, you first have to activate the venv and use start.sh to get the traffic through..

+### Database
+Using PostgreSQL and libpqxx(https://github.com/jtv/libpqxx) management system.
+NOTE: libpqxx requires libpq-dev to be installed as well!